Professor Eytan Modiano

-Professor Eytan Modiano is Associate Director of the Laboratory for Information and Decision Systems (LIDS), and a member of the Aeronautics and Astronautics Department and the Operations Research Center.
+Professor Eytan Modiano is a member of the Laboratory for Information and Decision Systems (LIDS), the Aeronautics and Astronautics Department and the Operations Research Center.
 Prior to Joining the faculty at MIT in 1999, he was a Naval Research Laboratory Fellow between 1987 and 1992, a National Research Council Post Doctoral Fellow during 1992-1993, and a member of the technical staff at MIT Lincoln Laboratory between 1993 and 1999.
 Eytan Modiano received his B.S. degree in Electrical Engineering and Computer Science from the University of Connecticut at Storrs in 1986 and his M.S. and PhD degrees, both in Electrical Engineering, from the University of Maryland, College Park, MD, in 1989 and 1992 respectively.